dataprofessor/st.cache/README.md

-# Streamlit Cache
+# st.cache

 `st.cache` allows you to optimize the performance of your Streamlit app.

 Streamlit provides a caching mechanism that allows your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.
-This is done with the @st.cache decorator.
+This is done with the `@st.cache` decorator.

 When you mark a function with the @st.cache decorator, it tells Streamlit that whenever the function is called it needs to check a few things: